On $n$-cubic Pyramid Algebras: Pyramid Shaped -cubic Quivers and Related Algebras

-Define a relation set: \eqqc{therelation}{ \arr{lcl}{\rho^{\bfg}(n) &= & \{ d_{s,t,\bfi} \gkk{t}{\bfi({s})} \gkk{s}{\bfi} - \gkk{s}{\bfi({t})} \gkk{t}{\bfi} | \bfi,\bfi(t), \bfi({s}), \bfi(t)({s})\in Q(n)_0, 1\le t < s \le n\} \\ && \qquad\qquad\cup \{\gkk{t}{\bfi(t)} \gkk{t}{\bfi} | \bfi,\bfi({t}) \in Q(n)_0, 1\le t \le n\}. }} The relations are of two kind, one is zero relation consisting of arrows of same type, and the other is commutative relation consisting of arrows of two different types.
+Define a relation set: \eqqc{therelation}{ \arr{lcl}{\rho^{\bfg}(n) &= & \{ d_{s,t,\bfi} \gkk{t}{\bfi({s})} \gkk{s}{\bfi} - \gkk{s}{\bfi({t})} \gkk{t}{\bfi} \mid \bfi,\bfi(t), \bfi({s}), \bfi(t)({s})\in Q(n)_0, 1\le t < s \le n\} \\ && \qquad\qquad\cup \{\gkk{t}{\bfi(t)} \gkk{t}{\bfi} \mid \bfi,\bfi({t}) \in Q(n)_0, 1\le t \le n\}. }} The relations are of two kind, one is zero relation consisting of arrows of same type, and the other is commutative relation consisting of arrows of two different types.

-Let $\Lambda^{\bfg}(n)$ be the algebra with bound quiver $(Q(n ),\rho^{\bfg}(n))$, and we call it an {\em $n$-cubic pyramid algebra}. $1$-cubic pyramid algebras are the quadratic duals of the hereditary algebras of quivers of type $A_m$ with linear orientation.
+Let $\Lambda^{\bfg}(n)$ be the algebra with bound quiver $(Q(n ),\rho^{\bfg}(n))$, and we call it an {\em $n$-cubic pyramid algebra}. $1$-cubic pyramid algebras are the quadratic dual of the hereditary algebras of quivers of type $A_m$ with linear orientation.